 For some, yoga is Indian fitness; for others, it’s an adventuresome journey to oneself.
 Regardless of how you look at it, yoga is a gift to yourself.
 The Indian practice, steeped in tradition, helps us overcome challenges in an increasingly complex world, master and enjoy life.

 The desire for relationships and closeness, and the quest for joy, are the engines that drive us all.
 When practicing yoga, we train not only our bodies but also our system of emotions, energy, spirit, and essence.
-One of the main effects and goals of yoga is to continuously restore and maintain the sensitive balance within us.
+One of the main effects and goals of this practice is to continuously restore and maintain the sensitive balance within us.

 Whatever we experience in the microcosmos of the yoga mat is mirrored in the macrocosmos.
-The way we think, feel, and breathe in an asana (body pose) is how we tick along out there in life, on the big yoga mat—the earth.
+The way we think, feel, and breathe in an asana (body pose) is how we tick along out there in life, on the big mat—the earth.